Elimination Chamber (2022): Storylines

-The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

-At the Royal Rumble, Bobby Lashley defeated Brock Lesnar to win the WWE Championship due to Paul Heyman betraying Lesnar.
-On January 31, it was announced that Lashley would defend the WWE Championship in an Elimination Chamber match at Elimination Chamber.
-On that night's Raw, Lesnar came out and demanded a rematch against Lashley that night as Lashley did not fairly win the title; however, on MVP's advice, Lashley declined.
+At the Royal Rumble, Bobby Lashley defeated Brock Lesnar to win Raw's WWE Championship due to Paul Heyman betraying Lesnar, who later entered the Royal Rumble match and won to earn a world championship match of his choice at WrestleMania 38.
+On January 31, it was announced that Lashley would defend the WWE Championship in an Elimination Chamber match at the eponymous event.
+On that night's Raw, after Lesnar confirmed his decision to challenge for SmackDown's world championship at WrestleMania, he also demanded a rematch against Lashley that night as Lashley did not fairly win the WWE Championship; however, on MVP's advice, Lashley declined.
 WWE official Adam Pearce then announced that Lesnar would be competing in the Elimination Chamber match.
 Later, Seth "Freakin" Rollins also announced that he would be one of the participants due to technically winning his match at the Royal Rumble.
-The final three spots were determined in qualification matches that night: Austin Theory, Riddle, and AJ Styles qualified by defeating Kevin Owens, Raw Tag Team Champion Otis, and Rey Mysterio, respectively.
+The final three spots were determined in qualification matches that night: Austin Theory, Riddle, and AJ Styles qualified by defeating Kevin Owens, Otis, and Rey Mysterio, respectively.

 Roman Reigns was originally scheduled to face Goldberg for the Universal Championship at WrestleMania 36 in April 2020; however, due to the onset of the COVID-19 pandemic shortly before the event, Reigns pulled out of the match due to his immunocompromised state from past battles with leukemia.
-Goldberg faced another challenger at that event who defeated him for the title.
-Nearly two years later on the February 4, 2022, episode of SmackDown, with Reigns now as champion after winning the title at Payback in August 2020, Goldberg appeared and challenged Reigns to a match for the Universal Championship at Elimination Chamber, which was made official.
+Goldberg faced another challenger at that event who defeated him for the title, with Reigns returning later that year and winning the title at Payback in August.
+Nearly two years later since their canceled match at WrestleMania 36, Goldberg appeared on the February 4, 2022, episode of SmackDown and challenged Reigns for the Universal Championship at Elimination Chamber, which was made official.

 At Day 1, Drew McIntyre defeated Madcap Moss, who was accompanied by Happy Corbin.
-Later that night, while McIntyre was interviewed backstage, Corbin and Moss attacked McIntyre, injuring his neck, which was reported to require surgery.
-At the Royal Rumble, McIntyre made a surprise return from his injury during the Royal Rumble match and eliminated Corbin and Moss, after which, McIntyre attacked Corbin and Moss further with the steel steps following their elimination.
+Later that night while McIntyre was interviewed backstage, Corbin and Moss attacked McIntyre, injuring his neck, which was reported to require surgery.
+At the Royal Rumble, McIntyre made a surprise return from his injury during the Royal Rumble match and eliminated Corbin and Moss, after which, McIntyre attacked Corbin and Moss further with the steel steps following their eliminations.
 On the following SmackDown, McIntyre stated he would continue to target the two due to them almost ending his career.
 A rematch between McIntyre and Moss was scheduled for Elimination Chamber.
 The rematch was then stipulated as a Falls Count Anywhere match.